AsterioAstrixx/Capacitance-Measurement-Unit---Parameter-Extraction-Setup/Readme.txt

 CMU Setup.exe: Standalone Windows executable (78.4 MB). cv.py: Script for C-V sweep functionality. diode.ico: Custom icon for the application.

+Sample Data
-CV sweep data.csv, CV sweep data.xlsx: Example data files. cv.spec: PyInstaller specification file for building the executable.
+CV sweep data.xlsx: Data Extracted from the SMU Keysight B1500A CV sweep data.csv: Warning!!
+Data Should be in this Format Befor Uploading cv.spec: PyInstaller specification file for building the executable.

 ##Requirements##